Heinrich Dumoulin

 Heinrich Dumoulin, S.J.
 (31 May 1905 – 21 July 1995) was a Jesuit theologian, a widely published author on Zen, and a professor of philosophy and history at Sophia University in Tokyo, where he was Professor Emeritus.
-He was the founder of its Institute for Oriental Religions, as well as the first Director of the Nanzan Institute for Religion and Culture.
+He was the founder of its Institute for Oriental Religions, as well as the first director of the Nanzan Institute for Religion and Culture.

+Biography and career

-He was born in Rhineland, Germany, and ordained as a Jesuit priest in 1933.
+Dumoulin was born in the village of Wevelinghoven, Rhineland, Germany, the son of a notary public.
+He studied philosophy in Holland and France, receiving his doctoral degree in 1929, and was ordained as a Jesuit priest in 1933.
 In 1935, he was sent to Japan on missions under the guidance of Fr.
 Hugo Enomiya-Lassalle, where he became fluent in the Shinto religion and Buddhism.

+Dumoulin was a scholar of Zen Buddhism and wrote several books on its history, first urged to do it by the American Buddhist Ruth Fuller Sasaki.
+His Zen Buddhism: A history was published in 1988, translated from the original German by James Heisig and Paul Knitter.

-He died in 1995 at the age of 90.
+He died in 1995 at the age of 90, after being hospitalized for three weeks, and was buried at the St. Ignatius Church, Tokyo.

+Legacy

+According to John Jorgensen Dumoulin was "the foremost exponent of the history of Zen Buddhism to the West".
+The 1985 double number of the Japanese Journal of Religious Studies was dedicated to him and his work.